Eddie Romero: Personal life

 Romero was married to Carolina Gonzalez (1922-2019).
 She was a great-granddaughter of Don Francisco Gonzalez y Reinado, owner of the legendary 39,000-hectare Hacienda Esperanza that included the municipalities of Santa Maria, Santo Tomas, Rosales and San Quintin, extending through the rest of Pangasinan and the provinces of Tarlac and Nueva Ecija.
 She was the first cousin of Francis Gonzalez Moran, father of 1973 Miss Universe Margarita Moran-Floirendo.
 Romero was also, for a time, the partner of actress Mila del Sol.

-He had three children, including film director and former board member of the Movie and Television Review and Classification Board Jose "Joey" Gonzalez Romero IV.
+He had three children --- Jose "Joey" Gonzalez Romero IV (film director and board member of the Movie and Television Review and Classification Board), Ancel Edgar Romero (President of HumanGood Affordable Housing in the San Francisco Bay Area), and Leo John Romero (a non-profit housing executive based in Sacramento, California).